 Unexpected Inflation of Interest Rate

 There are two types of interest on student loans: fixed and variable.
 A fixed-rate loan has a set interest rate for the life the loan, making it easy to predict what your payment will be each month.
 Variable rate interest loans, however, are tied to the federal rates.
-Federal loans issues before 2006, as well as private loans, may have variable rates.
+Federal loans issued before 2006, as well as private loans, may have variable rates.
 When the government raises interest rates, your interest rate and payment may increase as a result.

 Unexpected Loan in Default